dasch-swiss/dsp-docs/docs/user-guide/data.md

 ### Full-text search

-Full-text search performs queries including one or more terms or phrases and returns data that match search conditions.
+Full-text search performs queries including one or more terms or phrases, and returns data that matches search conditions.
 The asterisk * can be used as a wildcard symbol.

 <!-- ![Search 1: Simple full-text search with a selection to filter by project.](/assets/images/search-fulltext.png) -->

 ### Advanced search

 The advanced search allows you to filter by project, by source type, or by the metadata of source types.
 Each filter can be standalone or combined.
-The metadata field can be precisely filtered with criteria such as "contains", "like", "equals to", "exists" or in case of a date value with "before" or "after".
+The metadata field can be precisely filtered with criteria such as "contains", "is like", "equals to", "exists" or in case of a date value with "before" or "after".

 In addition, for a metadata field that is connected to another source type, it's possible to filter by this second source type.
 If you are looking for the source type "Photograph" with the metadata field "Photographer", which is connected to source type "Person", you can search for photograph(s) taken by person(s) who is born before February 1970.
 The result of this request will be an intersection of the two source types, illustrated in this Diagram.